Qualifications: MBBChir MA (Cantab.) PhD FRCS(Urol.) FHEA

 General Medical Council Registration Number: 4766584

-Mr Rajan undertook a clinical and research fellowship in robotic "keyhole" prostate cancer surgery at the Karolinska Institutet and University Hospital, Stockholm, Sweden.
+Professor Rajan undertook a clinical and research fellowship in robotic "keyhole" prostate cancer surgery at the Karolinska Institutet and University Hospital, Stockholm, Sweden.
 On his return to Glasgow in 2015, he was appointed as a Consultant Urologist specialising in laparoscopic "keyhole" kidney cancer surgery.
 The same year, he was recruited to St. Bartholomew's Hospital (Barts Health NHS Trust) and University College London NHS Foundation Trust, London, UK.
 He currently specialises in robotic prostate cancer and complex advanced testicular cancer surgeries.
-Mr Rajan leads an internationally-renowned laboratory-based research group at the Barts Cancer Institute, Queen Mary University of London and runs clinical trials to find new ways to treat prostate and testicular cancers.
+Professor Rajan is Professor of Urology and Robotic Surgery at Barts Cancer Institute, Queen Maryt University of London, where he leads an internationally-renowned laboratory-based research group and runs clinical trials to find new ways to treat prostate and testicular cancers.

 Professor Rajan holds Fellowships of the Royal College of Surgeons of England, the Higher Education Academy, and the Alan Turing Institute.
 He is a member of the National Cancer Research Institute Advanced Prostate Cancer and Germ Cell Tumours Research Groups.
 He is also an Associate Professor of Urology at University College London (UCL) and sits on the UCL Urology Clinical Academic Board.

 In his spare time, Professor Rajan enjoys cycling and running.
 He seeks the challenge of visiting exotic off-the-beaten-track locations, particularly where he can practice his language skills in Tamil, and to a lesser extent Hindi and Spanish.